seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

        ![image](images/using/vcls-1.png)

    * SSH to the vcsa and do "shell service-control --restart vmware-vpxd-svcs" [or just bounce the vcsa]
-   * Now edit the VCLS VM's VMX files set
+   * Now edit the VCLS VM's VMX files and set
      * FeatMask.vm.cpuid.MWAIT = "Val:0"

        ![image](images/using/vcls-2.png)